aspectron/dnft/README.md

 ### Load the application in the browser

-The `boot` script will start a built-in HTTP server, following which, the application can be loaded at [https://localhost:8085](https://localhost:8085)
+The `boot` script will start a built-in HTTP server, following that, the application will open a browser window pointing to [https://localhost:8085](https://localhost:8085)

 If running manually, you can use any HTTP server (such as [`basic-http-server`](https://crates.io/search?q=basic-http-server)) capable of serving local content.
 The server needs to be started in the following folder as root: `dnft/wasm/web`